meilisearch/documentation/create/how_to/aws.md

 Configuring your MeiliSearch instance in a production environment is not just straightforward—it's completely automated.
 Simply establish an SSH connection with your instance, and a script will guide you through the process.

-### 1. Make your domain name point to your Instance IP
+### 1. Make your domain name point to your instance IP

 If you want to use your own domain name (or sub-domain), add an `A record` in your domain name provider account.
 Otherwise, **you can skip this step**.